 AFAANZ Board 2018-2019

 Professor Millicent Chang is Professor at the University of Wollongong.Her current research interests lie in the areas of insider trading and disclosure in capital markets.
 Millicent teaches corporate finance and capital markets research.

 Millicent has been an AFAANZ Board Director since 2013.
 She was Treasurer of AFAANZ before becoming President in 2017.

 Charl has been an AFAANZ Board Director since 2015.

 Dr Andrew Jackson joined the University of New South Wales Business school in July 2005 and was appointed Senior Lecturer in July 2011.
 Andrew teaches postgraduate financial accounting.
 Prior to his appointment at UNSW, Andrew taught at Victoria University of Wellington in New Zealand.
 His research interest examines how accounting information is used by capital market participants, including issues on earnings co-movements, corporate disclosure, stock return volatility, the timeliness of earnings and asset pricing models.
 His paper, 'Pierpont and the Capital Market' was awarded a joint share of the Abacus 2009 Manuscript Award.
 Andrew is the Undergraduate Honours coordinator in the School of Accounting.

 Andrew has been an AFAANZ Board Director since 2014 and was appointed Treasurer in 2017.

-Professor Jacqueline Birt is a Professor of Accounting at the University of Western Australia.
+Professor Jacqueline Birt is a Professor of Accounting and Head of Department - Accounting and Finance at the University of Western Australia.
 Jacqueline's research is predominantly in international accounting and accounting education.
 In international accounting she has published in areas such as segment reporting, voluntary disclosures and value relevance.
 In accounting education she has published in areas such as XBRL, ICT skills, international student learning and blended learning.

 Jacqueline has been an AFAANZ Board Director since 2011.
 She is President Elect (Australia) and the AFAANZ representative on the International Accounting Education Standards Board (IAESB).